Bycatch: Bycatch reduction devices

 BRDs allow many commercial finfish species to escape.
 The US government has approved BRDs that reduce finfish bycatch by 30%.
 Spanish mackerel and weakfish bycatch in the South Atlantic was reduced by 40%.
 However, recent surveys suggest BRDs may be less effective than previously thought.
 A rock shrimp fishery off Florida found the devices failed to exclude 166 species of fish, 37 crustacean species, and 29 species of other invertebrates.

 A pulsed electric field-based shark and ray bycatch mitigation device, SharkGuard, was reported by 2022 study to have reduced bycatch of blue shark by 91% and of stingrays by 71% with commercial fishing gear in a French longline tuna fishery in the Mediterranean.

 Turtle excluder devices

 In 1978, the National Marine Fisheries Service (NMFS) started to develop turtle excluder devices (TED).
 A TED uses a grid which deflects turtles and other big animals, so they exit from the trawl net through an opening above the grid.
 US shrimp trawlers and foreign fleets which market shrimp in the US are required to use TEDs.
 Not all nations enforce the use of TEDs.

 For the most part, when they are used, TEDs have been successful reducing sea turtle bycatch.
 However, they are not completely effective, and some turtles are still captured.
 NMFS certifies TED designs if they are 97% effective.
 In heavily trawled areas, the same sea turtle may pass repeatedly through TEDs.
 Recent studies indicate recapture rates of 20% or more, but it is not clear how many turtles survive the escape process.

+Within the United States, TEDs have been met with mixed reactions from shrimp fishers.
+Initial complaints cited the size of the TED made it cumbersome to handle, which in response a smaller one was designed.
+TEDs have been subject to many design changes since their introduction, and gear specialists at the National Oceanic and Atmospheric Administration (NOAA) take suggestions from fishers to continually improve the technology.